 This is bad advice for a whole host of reasons, the main one being that the time you publish a post might be the lowest readership time for your audience on social media.
 If most of your followers are in bed by 10 pm and your post goes live at midnight, then put the megaphone away until the morning.

 Besides, based on personal experience with six different blogs and websites, at least 90% of an article’s traffic comes after it has been out at least a month.
 What’s the rush?
 The other point is, it’s better if others spread the word for you than if you do it yourself.
-This is especially true for Stumbleupon.
+If you’re the only one sharing what you write, that’s a bad sign.

 One caveat though: posting on Google+ does seem to get your post indexed faster by Google.
-Whether this matters or not in the long run is up for debate.
+Whether this matters or not in the long run is up for debate, especially since this platform’s demise may be just around the corner.

 Write lots of list posts to get clicks and shares.